imagino50/Data-Stream-Clustering/README.md

-# particulesproject
+# Clustering particules diffusion

-Generate events (random or clustered) with intensity diffusion and accumulation.
+Generate (random or clustered) events as input (First Canvas).
-Its intensity decreases while its radius increases.
+Each intensity decreases while the radius increases.
+For events close enough, intensities overlappe.
-Hdbscan is applied to detect clusters and then ConvexHullGrahamScan is used to draw clusters shapes.
+Hdbscan is applied to detect clusters (Second Canvas).
+Then ConvexHullGrahamScan is used to draw clusters shapes (Third Canvas).

 ## Built With